 Abuse Alert - Identity Theft

-The Department of Attorney General is currently investigating several cases of identity and/or check theft in resident care facilities in Michigan.
+The Department of Attorney General investigates several cases of identity and/or check theft in resident care facilities in Michigan.
 Investigations have revealed that resident care facility employees, pool agency employees and individuals posing as employees, are committing these crimes by using their position to gain access to important personal information.
 This information is used to obtain credit cards and access financial accounts.